 If you can't find where the Direct Mail app is located on your Mac

 When you download Direct Mail from our website, it is (by default) saved to your Downloads folder.
 If you can't seem to find it there, however, there are a couple ways you can locate it:

 In the Finder, choose File > Find from the menu bar at the top of your screen and search for "Direct Mail"

 If the Direct Mail app is currently running, hold down the command key on your keyboard and click on the Direct Mail icon in the Dock.
-A popup menu will appear.
-Choose Options > Show in Finder from that popup menu.
+The Finder will open a window, revealing the location of the Direct Mail app.